CarlosGG18/Recommendation-System/README.md

 ![Rating_dist](https://user-images.githubusercontent.com/117116368/214923053-240d96b6-f675-451d-8ebd-b585414fae1d.png)

-More than 50% of all the ratings are between 3-4, which could pose a problem since as with collaboratve filtering we need to have distributed values to make better predictions based off user ratings.
+More than 50% of all the ratings are between 3-4, which could pose a problem since as with collaborative filtering we need to have distributed values to make better predictions based on user ratings.

 ## Model Implementation and Performance